dogmatiq/docserve/ENVIRONMENT.md

               value: foo
             - name: GITHUB_APP_ID # the ID of the GitHub application used to read repository content
               value: "4611686018427387904"
+            - name: GITHUB_APP_PRIVATEKEY # the private key for the GitHub application used to read repository content
+              value: foo
             - name: GITHUB_CLIENT_ID # the client ID of the GitHub application used to read repository content
               value: foo
             - name: GITHUB_CLIENT_SECRET # the client secret for the GitHub application used to read repository content
               value: foo
             - name: GITHUB_HOOK_SECRET # the secret used to verify GitHub web-hook requests are genuine
-              value: foo
-            - name: GITHUB_PRIVATE_KEY # the private key for the GitHub application used to read repository content
               value: foo
             - name: GITHUB_URL # the base URL of the GitHub API
               value: https://example.org/path